 Many people often talk about private jets, but they actually refer to a private aircraft instead.
 Whether the aircraft is equipped with propellers or jet engines is seen as irrelevant by people.
-Simply put, the word private jet is used by a lot of people to describe private flying.
+To make things simple: The word private jet is used by a lot of people to describe private flying.

 But what are the differences between using a private jet with engines and a propeller plane?
 Below, we will explain several differences.

 Despite the popularity of private jets, a propeller plane continues to play a very important role in today’s air transport.
 Most airlines use propeller aircraft for shorter distance flights.
 A propeller-driven aircraft is an efficient aircraft for flights with a distance between 700 and 1000 kilometers.
 For longer distances, a propeller aircraft is not the most efficient and cost-effective aircraft.

 If you have to travel a greater distance, a private jet is a better choice for your private flight.
 On the long flights the higher speed of a private jet is no doubt paying off.
 On short flights the advantages of a private jet compared to a propeller plane are negligible, as the time savings in operating a private jet versus a propeller aircraft are minimal.

 The minimal gain of time with a private jet is related to the fact that private jets have to climb to higher altitudes after take-off.
 The latter in comparison with a propeller aircraft that continues its flight on lower altitudes.